Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

 ..
 Important::

-   to build our project in Sphnix we need to install tow things:
+   to build our project in Sphnix we need to install two things:

    .. code-block::